 We consequently design numerical methods for the devised model.
 Traditionally, we have worked in the context of finite element, finite volume, mixed finite element, and discontinuous Galerkin methods.
 Novel classes of schemes enable the use of general polygonal and polyhedral meshes with nonmatching interfaces, and we develop them in response to a high demand from our industrial partners (namely EDF, CEA, and IFP Energies Nouvelles).
-Our requirement is to derive structure-preserving methods, i.e., methods that mimic at the discrete level fundamental properties of the underlying PDEs, such as conservation principles and preservation of invariants.
-Here, the theoretical questions are closely linked to differential geometry for the lowest-order schemes for the Navier-Stokes equations and to the recently-devised theory of gradient schemes for discrete element methods applied to elasto-plasticity.
-For the schemes we develop, we study existence, uniqueness, and stability questions, and derive a priori convergence estimates.
-Our special interest is in higher-order methods like the hybrid high-order method, which have recently begun to receive significant attention.
-Even though their use in practice may not be immediate, we believe that they belong to the future generation of numerical methods for industrial simulations.
+In the lowest-order case, our requirement is to derive structure-preserving methods, i.e., methods that mimic algebraically at the discrete level fundamental properties of the underlying PDEs, such as conservation principles and preservation of invariants.
+Here, the theoretical questions are closely linked to differential geometry and we apply them to the Navier-Stokes equations and to elasto-plasticity.
+In the higher-order case, we actively contribute to the development of hybrid high-order methods.
+We contribute to the numerical analysis in nonlinear cases (obstacle problem, Signorini conditions), we apply these methods to challenging problems from solid mechanics involving large deformations and plasticity, and we develop a comprehensive software implementing them.
+We believe that these methods belong to the future generation of numerical methods for industrial simulations; as a concrete example, the implementation of these methods in an industrial software of EDF has begun this year.